Created in partnership with

 Wearing a blood pressure monitor

-The cuff inflates around your arm and records your blood pressure.
+The cuff inflates around your arm and measures your blood pressure.
 It does this automatically at regular times.
 For example, it could happen every 30 minutes during the day and every hour at night.
 The monitor records your blood pressure measurements and the time they were taken.

 About this information